 When she haunts my dreams can I ever be me?

-Saturday I spent my afternoon with my Step-mother and My father at Chuck-e-cheese.
-For the first time in ages I had a deep heart to heart with my step-mom.
-For me, despite all I went through, this was the woman who raised me and she is my mom so here on out I will refer to her as such.
+Saturday, I spent my afternoon with my Step-mother and my Father at Chuck-E-Cheese.
+For the first time in ages I had a deep heart to heart with my Step-mom.
+For me, despite all I went through, this was the woman who raised me.
+She is my Mom so here on out I will refer to her as such.

-I admit I had been harbouring some anger at perceived rejection this past month due to scheduled and canceled visits but the reality was every time we wanted to meet just was not optimal.
+I admit I had been harbouring some anger at perceived rejection this past month due to scheduled and cancelled visits.
+The reality was every time we wanted to meet just was not optimal.
 I always have a way of making more of things than what they are.
 Those who know what I went through would understand why.

 I did not bring up what I felt because once I was alone with my mom and we were talking I realised how petty it was in the grand scheme of things.
-Still the questions she asked could never be fully answered in one sitting.
-No one can fully grasp what my life was like but still I feel like I have to try.
+Still the questions she asked could never be answered in one sitting.
+No one can grasp what my life was like.
+I feel like I have to try.

-Every photo where it is obvious I wore clothes I loved I looked male.
-I loved when I was mistaken for being a boy and my dream was to go back to Disney world dressed as a boy and to use the men’s room.
+Every photo where it is obvious, I wore clothes I loved; I looked male.
+I loved when I was mistaken for being a boy.
+My dream was to go back to Disney world dressed as a boy and to use the men’s room.
 I constantly fantasized this.
 I saw many therapists none who I told the truth.
-I told them my suffering abuse and that was honest but I didn’t display my inner turmoil.
+I told them my suffering abuse, and that was honest but I didn’t display my inner turmoil.
 I didn’t divulge wanting to die because I couldn’t stand one more second as a girl.
-That I was cutting to try and remove the body I wasn’t suppose to have.
+That I was cutting to remove the body I wasn’t supposed to have.

 It was scary feeling these things.
 I was sure God must hate me, and my family would too.
 For these reasons I was vocally homophobic in later years.
-I was afraid that gays were going to hell after all.
-When I was younger I simply defended friends accused of being gay by assuring they were not, rather than saying “So what if they are?”
-When I got older I spoke out against gay marriage (Bush era) and condemned them and in so doing myself to hell.
-The self hate is very real.
+I was afraid that gays were going to hell.
+When I was younger, I defended friends accused of being gay by assuring they were not rather than saying “So what if they are?”
+When I got older, I spoke out against gay marriage (Bush era) and condemned them and myself to hell.
+The self-hate is very real.

-Speaking of self hate could you imagine that beautiful red headed child in my first photo would hate themselves so much they would tie bed sheets around their neck?
-When I was 14 I hated my face.
+Speaking of self-hate could you imagine that beautiful red-headed child in my first photo would hate themselves so much they would tie bed sheets around their neck?
+When I was 14, I hated my face.
 I would scream, cry and claw at my skin.
 I swung between feeling comfortable as me to hating my life and everyone around me.
 I slept hours on end waiting for the nightmare to end.
-I chopped my own hair off many times.
+I chopped my hair off many times.
 I would slice my chest.
 The chest my sisters mocked for being so big praying they’d shrivel.
 I threw myself at men.
-Men I secretly envied.
+Men, I secretly envied.

 I felt apathy towards others but more over I despised myself.
-Looking my lovely angel in the eyes at 4 months old I was done and I popped a full cabinet of pills.
-I instantly regretted trying to die and committed myself.
+Looking my lovely angel in the eyes at 4 months old I was done, and I popped a full cabinet of pills.
+I regretted trying to die and committed myself.
 Coming out saved me.
 Coming out made me able to connect with others.
 Every day I still struggle.
-Everyday I pray I wake up and see me.
-My biggest dream is that I will be able to finally have surgery.
+Every day I pray I wake up and see me.
+My biggest dream is that I will be able to have surgery.
 Please if you can spare 5 dollars donate to The Shadow’s Journey.